Drarig29/brackets-docs/docs/user-guide/ordering.md

 Index 0 is used for the first lower bracket round (WB losers entering), then indices 1+ are used for minor rounds in order.

+???+ warning "Default lower bracket ordering is only provided for tournament sizes up to 128 participants."
+    For sizes of 256 and more, all rounds will default to a `natural` ordering.
+To override this, you must specify your own list using the [`seedOrdering`](/brackets-docs/reference/model/interfaces/StageSettings.html#seedOrdering) setting.

+    You can also update ordering after creation, as said in [Updating ordering after creation](#updating-ordering-after-creation).

 ## Updating ordering after creation